mgm3IU/fa18-523-63/project-report/report.md

-# A Cloud Computing Approach to Financial Decision Automation
+# A Cloud Computing Approach to Financial Decision Automation :hand: fa18-523-63

 :o: please see sample for format